The debate whether parents should be forced to have their children vaccinated rages on, with people divided on the issue.

 Manitoba used to require that schoolchildren be vaccinated against measles but changed its mind a few years ago and now says immunizations are voluntary.
-However, if a measles case arises in a school, a child who has not been immunized for up to three weeks post-exposure.
+However, if a measles case arises in a school, a child who has not been immunized may be excluded from school for up to three weeks post-exposure.

 Ontario has also recently proposed new legislation that would force parents who refuse to have their children vaccinated go through an education session about vaccines.
 Furthermore, the new law would also mandate that health care providers report all vaccinations they give to children, whereas previously it was the parent who had to report the vaccinations to the government.